-In Please Follow Me, Jean Baudrillard sees a familiar game in a new light.
+In Please Follow Me, Jean Baudrillard sees a familiar game in a new light:

 “Consider one of life’s original situations: that of a hide and seek game.
 What a thrill to be hidden while someone’s looking for you, what a delightful fright to be found, but what a panic when, because you are too well hidden, the others give up looking for you after a while and leave.
 If you hide too well, the others forget you.
 You are forced to come out on your own when they don’t want you anymore.
 That is hard to take.
 It’s like turning too fine a phrase, so subtle that you are reduced to explaining it.
 Nothing is sadder than having to beg for existence and returning naked among the others.
 Therefore, it’s better not to know how to play too well; it’s better to know how to let others unmask you and to endure the rule of the game.
-Not too fast, not too late.” (p.
-85)
+Not too fast, not too late.”
+(85)

 Therefore—playing on Baudrillard’s words—it is better to unmask myself, on my own terms, before others expose me and deem me unlovable.

 In college I wore myself out trying to be the perfect student, the perfect employee, the perfect perfectionist.
 I gained recognition for my academic achievements but needed others to verify my self-worth.
 If everyone liked me, then no one would hurt me.

-Today I seek validation by composing (and obsessively editing) obscure blog posts that I hope family, friends and digital strangers will find profound.
-I cite sad philosophers and wounded romantics to demonstrate, poetically, the complexities of living with my depression.
-And then I write obscure blogs about writing obscure blogs to sound intelligent.
+Today I seek validation by composing (and obsessively editing) obscure blog posts I hope family, friends and digital strangers will find profound.
+I quote existentialists and wounded Romantics as prove of strife.
+As a philosopher, I always assume the fatal position.